tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Segments.md

       <tr width="500">
             <td valign="top"><h3>Objective:</h3></td>
             <td valign="top"><br>In this exercise, we’ll create a segment using Commerce ExperienceEvents and dynamic segmentation.
 Dynamic segmentation solves the scalability problems marketers traditionally face when building segments for marketing campaigns or other use cases where setting up multiple variations of the same segment was required.</br>
-      <br>On an ongoing basis, a hotelier wants to remarket to customers who have clicked through an email offer to any property, started the booking online within 3 days, but have not booked the hotel room within 1 day.</br></td>
+      <br>On an ongoing basis, a retailer wants to remarket to customers who have clicked through an email offer for an item, started the order online in the last 3 days, but have not ordered the item within 1 day.</br></td>
      </tr>
      <tr width="500">
            <td valign="top"><h3>Prerequisites:</h3></td>